Want to save this recipe?

 Mini Pumpkin Cookies

 These can be stored in an airtight container on the counter for up to four days.
 Like sugar cookies, they freeze well for up to three months.
-Defrost them the day before serving for best results.
+Defrost them the day before serving for the best results.

 Chewy Caramel Candies